Avoid Stressful Sleep Training and Get the Sleep You Need

 You don’t need to nudge!
 If co-sleeping is working for you, especially, there’s probably no need to.
-Only when the current sleep arrangement is not working for you, do you need to change it.
-It sounds obvious, but I hear all the time from parents struggling to make their baby’s sleep conform to some unrealistic ideal, when they themselves didn’t even have a problem with the wakings that were occurring, or would be just fine sleeping with their baby (put in place safe bed-sharing guidelines if you do—see cosleeping.nd.edu).
+Only when the current sleep arrangement is not working for you do you need to change it.
+It sounds obvious, but I hear all the time from parents struggling to make their baby’s sleep conform to some unrealistic ideal when they didn’t actually have a problem with the wakings that were occurring or would be just fine sleeping with their baby (put in place safe bed-sharing guidelines if you do—see cosleeping.nd.edu).

 The first year with your baby should be a joyful, precious, and peaceful time.
 Don’t let behaviorist ideas or sleep training mandates take that away from you.
 There is so much that can be done to prevent future challenges and make immediate improvements in your baby’s sleep, if you choose to.
 I’ve only shared a few.
 Approach your baby’s first years with an eye toward protecting optimal brain development and bonding and you and your baby will reap the rewards for the rest of your lives.

 Join the Science Mommy Facebook Community for free advice and support.